vdesaintpern/aws-cdk-webapp-api-database-opensearch-ci-cd/workshop/cdk-fullstack-workshop/content/_index.md

 To make the most of this workshop, it is recommended to have a baseline understanding of core AWS services, infrastructure as code, CDK, containers and single page applications.

 This workshop is based on ReactJS and NodeJS as a baseline example.
-This could be adapted for other languages such as python, java or Go.
+This could be adapted for other languages such as python, Java or Go.